Entry #6: Progressing Rather Than Arriving

 So what was that?
 Was it really confidence?

 Now, let’s tackle success.
 Arriving has always meant tackling the to-dos on my checklist, rather than some bucket list.
-It was graduating college.
+It was graduation from college.
 Finding a job.
 Achieving spiritual goals.
-It’s an endless pursuit to keep checking boxes, and creating new ones to channel my drive.
+It’s an endless pursuit to keep checking boxes and creating new ones to channel my drive.
 Given my relentless drive, I don’t think I could ever finish and “achieve success”; I’d be restless.
 There’s always more to do, more to work on.

 I see them in my firm no when I’m invited to be part of a space for the sake of numbers.
 I see them when I accept invitations to places where I’m valued and seen.
 I see it in making time for and preserving my quiet.